-So far we've seen how SCONS handles one-time builds.
-But the real point of a build tool like SCONS is to rebuild only the necessary things when source files change--or, put another way, SCONS should not waste time rebuilding things that have already been built.
-You can see this at work simply be re-invoking SCONS after building our simple hello example:
+So far we've seen how SCons handles one-time builds.
+But one of the main functions of a build tool like SCons is to rebuild only the necessary things when source files change--or, put another way, SCons should not waste time rebuilding things that have already been built.
+You can see this at work simply by re-invoking SCons after building our simple hello example:

 '''

 % scons -Q

-cc -c -o hello.o hello.c
+cc -o hello.o -c hello.c

 cc -o hello hello.o

 % scons -Q

 scons: '.' is up to date.

 '''